 Q: Can I purchase Organic Produce at the Gilbert Farmers Market?

-A: Yes, although only one of our current Farmers is ‘Organically Certified’, all of our Growers and Farmers are chemical and pesticide free.
+A: Yes, most of our current Farmers are ‘Organically Certified’ or ‘Certified Naturally Grown”.
+All of our Growers and Farmers are chemical and pesticide-free.

 Q: Do Vendors take Credit Cards?